prajwal1798/PETROV_GALERKIN/README.md

 Note: For method comparison (option 4), the script will plot solutions from both Petrov-Galerkin methods, Standard Galerkin, and the Analytical Solution for direct comparison.

-## Acknowledgments:
+## Acknowledgments:\
--Professor Perumal Nithiarasu for concepts of CFD using FEM, applying stabilization using Petrov-Galerkin methodology & scripting matrix assemblies.
+Professor Perumal Nithiarasu for concepts of CFD using FEM, applying stabilization using Petrov-Galerkin methodology & scripting matrix assemblies.

 ## Author:
--Prajwal Bharadwaj
+Prajwal Bharadwaj\
--2337862
+2337862\
--MSc Computational Engineering (2023-25)
+MSc Computational Engineering (2023-25)\
--Swansea University
+Swansea University\
--Wales, UK
+Wales, UK